 This is the official newsletter of the Pennsylvania Department of Corrections.

-NEW!
 Corrections Department Releases "Landmark" State Recidivism Study -- Also in this issue: DOC releases SIP report; DOC/Cheyney celebrate Black History Month; Fatherhood program; Accreditation; Singapor officials visit DOC; European Prisons Tour; Facility News.

 Corrections Population Decrease is Largest One-Year Drop Since 1971 - Also in this issue: Feicht Named PREA Manager; Koreans Visit DOC; Experts Tour Prisons; Statistical Report Release; When is a Basketball Just a Basketball?; "Read To Your Child"; Employees Receive Awards; Facility News; Volunteers Recognized.